San Marcos Growers LogoSan Marcos Growers

 The origin of this cultivar is of some dispute.
 It is generally agreed that it originated in Thailand but whether it was a lab induced mutation or one that occurred on a mature plant in the wild, in a garden, or a nursery plant has not been well documented.
 Some report it a naturally occurring variegation found in a wild plant near Bangkok that was discovered in the 1980s.
 It is thought that the first plant brought into the United States was done so by American plantsman Barry Yinger.
 The cultivar name refers to its origins in Thailand and the stable variegated speckled pattern of green and cream that is reminiscent of a starry constellation.
 New leaves on this cultivar retain the variegation, unlike the smaller Monstera deliciosa var. borsigiana.
 'Albo', whose viral variegation, while very showy with large white patches, is unstable and prone to producing albino or all green leaves.
 This plant has recently been micro propagated (tissue cultured) in the lab, but our plants are cutting grown from large old specimen plants.

-This information about Monstera deliciosa 'Thai Constellation' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Monstera deliciosa 'Thai Constellation' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.